MIDWEST POPULAR CULTURE ASSOCIATION/

 ARTICLE VI.
 Various committees shall be elected or appointed for specific assignments as the Executive Council deems appropriate.

 ARTICLE X. The Bylaws of the Association may be amended by a majority vote (of those voting) of Executive Council members at the annual meeting or by e-mail or by snail mail or by conference telephone call.
 Changes to the Bylaws will be reported in the minutes of the Executive Council, which will be posted on the MPCA/MACA website as soon as possible after the annual Executive Council meeting.
-Changes will also be reported in person at the next annual MPCA/MACA business meeting following the changes.
+Changes will also be reported in person at the next annual MPCA/MACA annual meeting following the changes.
 The membership at large may amend by a two-thirds majority of those voting by ballot.

 ARTICLE XI.
 The Executive Council shall create, and on an annual basis review and revise as appropriate, the job descriptions of each of the association’s offices.
 The Executive Secretary shall provide each officer with the respective job description when the officers assume their duties.